AnaghMiglani/SmartGuard/ilf/README.md

 ILF is an <ins>**I**</ins>mitation <ins>**L**</ins>earning based <ins>**F**</ins>uzzer for smart contracts.
 The fuzzing policy, which is used to generate transactions, is represented by an ensemble of neural networks and is learned from thousands of high-quality sequences of transactions generated using symbolic execution.
 ILF can be used to fuzz any Ethereum smart contract and outputs the coverage and a vulnerability report.

 ILF is developed at [SRI Lab, Department of Computer Science, ETH Zurich](https://www.sri.inf.ethz.ch/) as part of the [Machine Learning for Programming](https://www.sri.inf.ethz.ch/research/plml) and [Blockchain Security](https://www.sri.inf.ethz.ch/research/blockchain-security) projects.
-For mode details, please refer to [ILF CCS'19 paper](https://files.sri.inf.ethz.ch/website/papers/ccs19-ilf.pdf) and [slides](https://files.sri.inf.ethz.ch/website/slides/ccs19-ilf-slides.pdf).
+For more details, please refer to [ILF CCS'19 paper](https://files.sri.inf.ethz.ch/website/papers/ccs19-ilf.pdf) and [slides](https://files.sri.inf.ethz.ch/website/slides/ccs19-ilf-slides.pdf).

 ## Setup